KarenChen96/Algorithm/com/cecilia/String/README.md

 TO-DO:
-1. String practice class review, common classes and their APIs
+1. String practice class review Part II

-08/04 practice leftover
 3. General String shuffling in BasicOperations.java
 4. Check the given solution of ABCD1234 --> A1B2C3D4, my implementation seems not the same as the idea given in the theory class.
 5. String I